-The County's fiscal year 2020 reported financial information is reliable.
-However, the County's auditors reported deficiencies and noncompliance over financial reporting and federal programs, summarized on the next page.
+The County's fiscal year 2022 reported financial information is reliable.
+However, the County's auditors reported deficiencies and noncompliance over financial reporting, summarized on the next page.1

 Audits' purpose

 To express opinions on the County's financial statements and on compliance with certain federal requirements and, if applicable, to report findings over noncompliance with certain laws and regulations or other financial deficiencies.